hhvm/hhvm.com/_posts/2019-12-17-cancelling-hhvm-4.37.markdown

 category: blog
 ---

-We have decided to cancel next weeks' release of HHVM 4.37, and expect to delay 4.38 until Thursday, the 2nd of January.
+We have decided to cancel next week's release of HHVM 4.37, and expect to delay 4.38 until Thursday, the 2nd of January.
 HHVM 4.31 will be supported until the release of HHVM 4.38 or above.
 As HHVM 4.32 has long-term-support (LTS), it is unaffected by this change.